Board and Committees

 Education

-Bachelors of Chemical Engineering from Georgia Institute of Technology
+Bachelor of Chemical Engineering, Georgia Institute of Technology

 Experience that Contributes to My Role as Board Member